wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 And it came to pass on the fourth day of the tenth month, there came a thousand fighting men of Britain to lay waste the village of Ogdensburg, which lieth hard by the river St. Lawrence.

-14 Howbeit, the people of Columbia permitted them not to come unto the land; but compelled them to depart in haste.
+14 Howbeit, the people of Columbia permitted them not to come unto the land ; but compelled them to depart in haste.

 15 Nigh unto this place is a village which is called St. Regis, where the soldiers of Britain had come to fix a strong hold, on the borders of Columbia.